-Groundwater catchments: Boughton, Bestwood, Rufford, Amen Corner, Budby & Budby Forest, Clipstone & Clipstone
+Groundwater catchments: Boughton, Bestwood, Rufford, Amen Corner, Budby & Budby Forest, Clipstone & Clipstone Forest, Chequer House, Far Baulker, Ompton, Epperstone

-Forest, Chequer House

-Snežana Lee
+Snežana Lee Phone number: 07784 924584 Email: Snezana-ST.Lee@severntrent.co.uk

-Email: Snezana.Lee@severntrent.co.uk

 Our team and our partners

 Our Partners

 We have an exceptional way of working with partner organisations across the region.
 By utilising our partners skills and expertise, it allows us to work with and support our local farming community to provide access to schemes and programme grants that will ultimately help to protect and improve the quality of the local environment.